robinsones/dsp/resources/spark/2_spark_docker_install.md

 And importantly, Docker is open source.
 This means that anyone can contribute to Docker and extend it to meet their own needs if they need additional features that aren't available out of the box.

+---

+We will be using this blog for the next steps:  [Quick-start Apache Spark Environment Using Docker Containers](http://maxmelnick.com/2016/06/04/spark-docker.html)

 ##Install Docker

 Follow the instructions in the install / get started links for your particular operating system: